 Turns out that it isn’t the top of the jar you need to be mindful of when filling your jars.
 It’s the shoulders.

-For some reason, jars that are touching when placed in the freezer seem to break more readily, as well.
+Jars that are touching when placed in the freezer seem to break more readily, as well.
 This problem has another simple solution: just leave a little space between the jars when placing in the freezer.

-- Place your jars in a cardboard box (like the one mason jar sets are sold in) before putting in the freezer.
+- Place your jars in a cardboard box (like the one mason jar sets are sold in) before putting them in the freezer.
 This allows you to easily keep some distance between them and can also be handy if you use a chest freezer.
 Or use a JarBox, a genius product!

 - Slip your jars into clean socks before putting them in the freezer.
 This prevents them from bumping against each other and breaking that way.